RoaringBitmap/RoaringFormatSpec/README.md

 Java Roaring bitmaps implementation offers an [``Map``-based 64-bit implementation](https://github.com/RoaringBitmap/RoaringBitmap/blob/master/RoaringBitmap/src/main/java/org/roaringbitmap/longlong/Roaring64NavigableMap.java) handling signed longs.
 It is not compatible with this serialization format (which does not handle signed keys).

+# Kaitai Struct Definitions

+See [roaringbitmap.ksy] for the Kaitai Struct definition of the Roaring bitmap format.